jmh3434/java-precourse/Precourse Java.md

-MVC:

-1.   increases the modularity of your code
+1. MVC increases the modularity of your code
-2.   encourages code reuse.
+2. MVC encourages code reuse.

-Don’t Repeat Yourself (DRY) principle, you want to avoid duplicating similar lines of code as much as possible.
+In programming, we used the Don’t Repeat Yourself (DRY) principle.
+This means that we want to avoid duplicating similar lines of code as much as possible.

-When you’re asking yourself: “How should I pass data from one part of my app to another?” then Model-View-Controller is a smart answer.
+When you’re asking yourself: “How should I pass data from one part of my app to another?” then Model-View-Controller is a great answer in mobile development.

 Model-View-Controller is a fundamental concept to understand, especially in iOS and Android development.